Is the defense sector in the 21st century innovative? – part 3

 Speaking about the Polish defense sector, it should be emphasized that we have many solutions, which, for various reasons, do not find buyers outside the Polish borders.
 Polish technical thought in the defense sector can certainly be proud of advanced radiolocation systems.
 One of them is the Passive Location System (SPL) developed by PIT-Radwar, belonging to the Polish Armament Group, which is designed to provide continuous space surveillance and reconnaissance independent of active radars.
 The special feature of the system is that it does not emit signals, which makes it difficult to detect for enemy systems.
 Another product resulting from the work of Polish engineers is the Remotely Operated Tower System (ZSSW-30), which is an unmanned turret with the necessary fire equipment, ammunition, targeting devices and observation system.
 There are also private entities in the Polish defence sector, such as WB Group, which for many years has been developing the FONET digital communication platform, used to provide digital voice communication between military vehicles.
 The solution allows for integration communication and communication systems used in military vehicles, enabling digital voice communication or control of wire and radio networks.

-Marcin Kapuścinski – Transition Technologies Managed Services
+Marcin Kapuścinski – Transition Technologies MS S.A.

 - Flickr, U.S. Department of Defense Current Photos